-OfflineIMAP, and this manual, are Copyright (C) 2002, 2003 John Goerzen.
+OffineIMAP, and this manual, are Copyright (C) 2002, 2003 John Goerzen.

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; version 2 of the License.